-Free variables in initial expressions must be declared as in Curry programs (if the free variable mode is not turned on, see option "+free" below).
-Thus, in order to see the results of their bindings, they must be introduced by a "where...free" declaration.
+Free variables in initial expressions must be declared as in Curry programs.
+In order to see the results of their bindings, they must be introduced by a "where...free" declaration.
 For instance, one can write in order to obtain the following bindings and results: